wavefrontHQ/docs/pages/doc/integrations.md

 ## Cloning and Customizing Dashboards

-You cannot modify the Wavefront system dashboards.
+You cannot modify the system dashboards.
 Instead, you must clone the dashboards.
 1. Click the ellipsis icon in the top right corner of the dashboard.
 2. Select **Clone**.
 3. Provide a URL string that's just the name (e.g., `mydashboard` or `dashboard-name-clone`) and not the URL (e.g., `http://mydashboard`).